Double Chocolate Banana Muffins

 How to Make Double Chocolate Banana Muffins

-- Not a fan of banana?
-As mentioned above, these don’t have a very pronounced banana flavour, but if you’re baking these for someone who’s just not a fan of banana at all, you can use bananas that are less ripe.
-They’ll still act as a binder and add moisture to the recipe, but they don’t have as strong of a flavour as ripe bananas.
+- Not a fan of bananas?
+As mentioned above, these don’t have a very pronounced banana flavour, but if you’re baking these for someone who’s just not a fan of banana at all, you can use less-ripe bananas.
+They’ll still act as a binder and add moisture to the recipe, but they won’t have as strong a flavour as ripe bananas.

 - Choosing chocolate chips.
-The calorie count and sugar content will depend on the type of chocolate chips you use.
-Dark chocolate is lowest in calories, and using stevia-sweetened chocolate like Lily’s Dark Chocolate Baking Chips will make these refined-sugar-free.
+Dark chocolate is my prefered choice, but you can also use stevia-sweetened chocolate like Lily’s Dark Chocolate Baking Chips to make these refined-sugar-free.

 - Testing for doneness.
 The muffins should spring back when you gently press them in the center if they’re done.